mszpro/ViewHighlighter/README.md

 # Limitations

 - Only works on iOS
-- ⚠️ This currently does not work in scrollable views, including `Form`, `ScrollView`, `List`. (in future release, might need to scroll the view to show the highlighted components)
+- ⚠️ When used in a scrollable view (like a `Form`), the scrollview will not scroll to the highlighted view if it is not currently visible on the screen. (in future release, might need to scroll the view to show the highlighted components)

 # License